-‘World is watching’: Fears grow of a huge Gaza invasion by Israel
+Fears of a ground invasion of Gaza grow as Israel vows ‘mighty vengeance’

-The Israeli military is still fighting with Hamas in parts of southern Israel after a brazen assault from Gaza.
+The Israeli military is still fighting with Hamas in parts of southern Israel after it launched an attack there.

-Fears of a huge ground invasion of Gaza reverberated throughout the Middle East as Israel plotted its response to the worst attack it suffered in decades.
+Fears of a huge ground invasion of Gaza are growing after Israeli Prime Minister Benjamin Netanyahu promised to turn the besieged Palestinian enclave into a “deserted island” in response to the worst attack his country has suffered in decades.

-Hamas gunmen rampaged through Israeli towns and killed at least 250 people on Saturday while retreating with soldier and civilian hostages in the deadliest day of violence for Israel since the Yom Kippur War 50 years ago.
+The pledge came after gunmen from Hamas, which governs Gaza, rampaged through Israeli towns and killed at least 250 people on Saturday while retreating with soldier and civilian hostages in the deadliest day of violence for Israel since the Yom Kippur War 50 years ago.

 Keep readinglist of 4 items